TOMOFAST/tomofast-x-q/README.md

 mpiexec -n 4 tomofastx.exe -p parfiles\Parfile_mansf_slice.txt
 ```
 #### Windows WSL
-First install Windows Subsytem for Linux (WSL): Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting **Run as administrator**, type in the following command on the command line
+First install Windows Subsytem for Linux (WSL): Open **Windows PowerShell** or Windows **Command Prompt** in administrator mode by right-clicking and selecting **Run as administrator**, type in the following command on the command line
 ```
     wsl --install
 ```